amark/coalesce/README.md

 6. In the same way the communication module is available via `a.com`, our dependencies are available, so we can easily use the filesystem module via `a.fs`.
 A dependency of `['./subdir/module-name']` is accessible via `a['module-name']`.
 7. We can modify the response, by setting a `m.what.body`, `m.what.type`, and so on.
 8. `a.com.reply` is a helper that accepts the message passed into the function, which you modify directly, and sends it back to whatever had sent it.
 It is used by Coalesce for HTTP replies, and by `a.com.ask` client side.
 9. You should never write code with alert messages, writing useless data directly to the filesystem on every request, and inline javascript code.
-Iuck, do as I say, not as I do.
+Bleck, do as I say, not as I do.

 So let's fiddle with the http function by overwriting it with this:
 ```
             // HTTP Intercept:
             console.log(m);
-			m.what.url.pathname = '/lastReq.js';
+            m.what.url.pathname = '/play/lastReq.js';
             m.what.type = 'js';
             a.com.reply(m);
 ```
 Refresh and bam.
 It delivered the file we created previously by changing the route of the pathname.

 This is interesting, though, because a lot of times we don't want our REST endpoint to be at some ugly path to filename, let alone then only be used to redirect to some other filename.
 We want the opposite, we want some pretty (extensionless) endpoint name which maps request(s) to our process.
 That way we could do things like `/hello` or `/hello/user/mark` or `/hello?name=mark`.
 Not all apps are like this, and therefore Coalesce should not force this, nor should it prevent it.

-In order to configure this, we can't dynamically wait for our app to automatically be deployed - this is the sort of thing that has to be hard configured, Coalesce has to filter these against every request in the same way it checks and remembers modules and files.
-In essence, since these routes are permanent, they have to be explicitly given to Coalesce.
-This means we need to finally write an actual init script for Coalesce, rather than running it from the command line.
+In order to configure this, we can't dynamically wait for our app to automatically be deployed - because the browser will never be requesting that file, but the pretty route instead!
+Therefore we must tell Coalesce to run our app at start up, so that way it will be ready and listening on that route.
+First, we need to update or create the initialization.

 **init.js**
 ```
 require('coalesce')({
-	port: 7777
+	port: 8888
-	,map: [
-		{flow: -1
-		,match: function(url){
-			if(!url.ext) return true;
-		},file: __dirname+'/hello.js'}
-	]
+	,run: ['./play/hello']
 });
 ```
-Save this to the same folder, and restart Coalesce now with `node init.js`.
+Save or replace this to the install or repo folder, and restart Coalesce now with `node init.js`.
+Next update your hello.js to have a state proprety of `{ way: 'server', match: '/asdf', flow: -1 }`.
 Some quick points:

 1. Coalesce takes a single parameter which is an options object.
-2. One of the options is a mapping property which simply is an array of mapping objects.
-They are simple.
+2. You declare your routes in your app itself with the state property, not in the configuration - this makes things super flexible.
 3. Flow controls the priority or weight or ordering of your route.
 The static file server is at `0`, so negative numbers allow you to catch and respond to a request before the file on disk is sent - thus blocking or overwriting it, if you want, for security purposes.
 Positive numbers will only be received if the file doesn't already exist.
-4. Match is pretty much self descriptive.
-It is a function which receives the URL object from the request.
-Returning `true` indicates you want to intercept the request.
-In this case, we intercept every request which has no extension.
-Matching functions should be as light weight as possible.
-5. File is the path to the file the request is to be mapped to and intercepted by.
-It is assumed to be a module that is compatible with Coalesce and have a request `state`.
-This file will automatically receive the `invincible` attribute, so it is not necessary to always declare it in the module.
+4. Match is pretty much self descriptive, it is the path relative to the server that you want to listen on.
+You can also have dynamic routes, using basic string pattern matching symbols, that map into parameters.
+5. For anything more complex, do not use the `state.match`, instead send a regex as a string on `state.regex` and `state.flags` which Coalesce will evaluate.

 Alright, now let's update the http function of our hello.js file again:
 ```